obsidiansystems/obelisk/lib/route/docs/introduction.md

 tedious and error-prone process to find and fix all the constructed links.

 Obelisk routes are bidirectional, which means the `Encoder` that you create works as both a 'pattern match' for incoming routes.
-And the route types operate as a type safe mechanism for _creating_ links in your application.
+The route types operate as a type safe mechanism for _creating_ links in your application.
 It is a compile error to try to use route constructors that don't exist, and if you change the type of a route the application will not build until you fix that change every where it appears.

 ----